 Laboring down is the process of not actively pushing once the second stage of labor and intense contractions begin.
-Some people wait one to two hours before pushing, which allows the baby to naturally move down the birth canal.
+Some people wait one to two hours before pushing, which allows their baby to move down the birth canal naturally.
 Laboring down has risks and benefits.

 Advertisement